got my lights mounted and wired

 and got a PID setup on torque to read my trans temp and i'm getting screwy readings.

 Got new shoes on her today (BFG A/T KO's 265/75/16, load range E)

 and i flexed it a little

-I used to own a 1995 5 lug tacoma, but it got this replaced with this truck.
+I used to own a 1995 5 lug tacoma, but it got replaced by this truck.